 - First, select the cell C2.

-- Here we have applied QUOTIENT function as 15o as the numerator and 5 as the denominator which will return the QUOTIENT of 30 which is shown below.
+- Here we have applied the QUOTIENT function as 15o as the numerator and 5 as the denominator, which will return the QUOTIENT of 30, which is shown below.

 - Now drag down the QUOTIENT formula to all the cells so that we will get the below output as follows.

-In the above screenshot we can see that DIV error in column C5 because if the supplied arguments is not an integer value then the QUOTIENT function will return a DIV error and the same thing happens in the above result because the denominator is zero (0) and next to that we can see that we got VALUE error in C6 Column because the supplied argument is not an integer and it contains special characters that the reason QUOTIENT function has returned VALUE error in the above result.
+In the above screenshot, we can see that DIV error in column C5 because if the supplied arguments is not an integer value, then the QUOTIENT function will return a DIV error.
+The same thing happens in the above result because the denominator is zero (0).
+Next, we can see that we got a VALUE error in C6 Column because the supplied argument is not an integer.
+It contains special characters that the reason QUOTIENT function has returned VALUE error in the above result.

 We can get rid of the above-mentioned errors by using the if statement in QUOTIENT Excel function by applying the below formula:

-In the above formula, we have applied if statement along with ISERROR function which will check if the value is an error (#N/A, #VALUE,#DIV/0,#NUM) and return TRUE or FALSE.
+In the above formula, we have applied the if statement along with the ISERROR function, which will check if the value is an error (#N/A, #VALUE,#DIV/0,#NUM) and return TRUE or FALSE.